-Israel says it’s killed Larijani, Iran’s security chief and Basij commander
+Israel says it’s killed Iran’s security chief Larijani and Basij commander

 Israel’s Defence Minister Katz has claimed that Iran’s top security official has been assassinated; Iran has not commented on the claim.